blinklabs-io/docs/src/content/docs/guides/dingo/003-using-dingo-with-cardano-cli.md

 --testnet-magic 2 \
 --socket-path dingo.socket
 ```
 > ⚠️ Please note the socket-path above assumes you downloaded Cardano CLI to your dingo folder.
-If you put cardano-cli binary in a different location please adjust the path.
+If you put cardano-cli binary in a different location, please adjust the path.
 You can use `realpath dingo.socket` to find the absolute path to your dingo.socket.

 ![dingo-query-tip](/dingo-query-tip.png)

 ***

-## Step 4 - Using Environment Variables
+## Step 4 - Using Environment Variables (Optional)
 Instead of specifying the Cardano Node Network and Cardano Node Socket each time we run a cardano-cli command we can use environment variables.

 ### Setting Environment Variables for Current Session